“As Is” in Texas Residential Transactions

 _X_ (1) Buyer accepts the Property As Is.

-___ (2) Buyer accepts the Property As Is provided Seller, at Seller’s expense, shall complete the following specific repairs and treatments: None.
+___ (2) Buyer accepts the Property As Is provided Seller, at Seller’s expense, shall complete the following specific repairs and treatments: ______ None ______.

 As noted, many agents and brokers are now checking paragraph 7.D.(1) as a standard default.
-This would appear to be driven more by the structure of the form and available blanks rather than a conscious intention to choose “as is” as a specific strategy.

-If a seller wants to maximize the “as is” nature of the conveyance then a comprehensive “as is” provision must be included before the contract is signed.
-Why?
-Because it is difficult or impossible to add this later.
-An “as is” addendum prepared by an attorney will be necessary, since a custom “as is” provision is considered a non-standard clause.
-Drafting non-standard contract provisions constitutes the practice of law.
+If a seller wants to maximize “as is” then a comprehensive special provision must be included before the contract is signed.
+A special provisions addendum prepared by an attorney will be necessary since drafting a custom “as is” provision constitutes the practice of law.
+The addendum should mention two separate “as is” clauses:

-“As Is” Clause in the Warranty Deed
+Planning for an “As Is” Clause in the Warranty Deed

-Disclose Known Facts and Circumstances
+Sellers Should Disclose Known Material Facts

-This is less a separate step for the seller and more a consistent theme that should be woven throughout.
+This is less a separate step for the seller and more a consistent theme that should be woven throughout the transaction.
 An “as is” clause will not protect a non-disclosing seller.
 Sellers are best advised to go beyond the Seller’s Disclosure in order to provide clarity and detail when it is appropriate to do so.
 Include repair estimates and photos if these are available.
 A seller should supply supplemental disclosures to the buyer if it seems like a good idea—and never rely on giving a buyer an oral disclosure.

 If a custom addendum is used (strongly recommended) then this is a good place for the seller to make express disclosures as to any known material facts including defects, needed repairs, and other adverse conditions and circumstances.
-Making full disclosure of material facts is at least as important to a seller’s potential post-closing liability as the wording of the “as is” clause.

 For legal authority supporting the duty of full and ongoing seller disclosure, see the Deceptive Trade Practices-Consumer Protection Act (Bus. & Com.
 Code Sec.
 17.46 et seq.); the Statutory Fraud Act (Bus. & Com.
 Code Sec.
 27.01); the Texas Property Code (Sec.
 5.008 et seq.); and applicable case law and common law pertaining to fraud, fraudulent misrepresentation, and fraudulent inducement.

 Real estate brokers and agents often have a heavy bias against any deviation from what is considered standard on the TREC and TXR forms.
 They also have a bias against involving attorneys in residential transactions.
 For agents and brokers, the reason is clear: adding a custom “as is” addendum to a residential contract not only pushes them out of their comfort zone but (in their view) jeopardizes their commission—so when a seller requests such an addendum immediate pushback can be expected.
-There is no remedy for this situation other than for the seller to simply insist on protecting the seller’s own interests.

-PART TWO: BUYER CONCERNS WITH “AS IS”
+BUYER CONCERNS WITH “AS IS”

-A buyer’s strategy should not only be to negotiate a good sales price but also to assure full disclosure from the seller as to all known material facts, defects, needed repairs, and adverse conditions and circumstances—whether directly present on the property or not.
-(Consider the example of a seller who is aware that a cell tower is scheduled to be constructed on an empty lot next door.)
-The buyer should want to know whatever the seller knows when it comes to material facts—before expiration of the option period.
+A buyer’s strategy should not only be to negotiate a good sales price but also to assure full and ongoing disclosure from the seller as to all known material facts, defects, needed repairs, and adverse conditions and circumstances—whether directly present on the property or not.
+Consider the example of a seller who is aware that a cell tower is scheduled to be constructed on an empty lot next door.
+The buyer wants to know about this as well as any other material facts—before expiration of the option period.

 The buyer need not impose additional responsibilities or duties upon the seller (a duty to investigate, for instance).
 A buyer’s goals are simple: (1) to remind the seller and the seller’s broker of the legal obligation to make full and ongoing disclosure, and (2) to secure the seller’s express agreement to do so.
 The earlier this is accomplished, the better.
-The best place to start is a buyer’s special provisions addendum to the contract.
+The best place to start is a special provisions addendum to the contract.

-Affirming the Seller’s Disclosure Duty
+Affirmation of Seller’s Disclosure Duty

 “In the context of a [residential] real estate transaction, a seller is under a duty to disclose material facts that would not be discoverable by the exercise of ordinary care and diligence by the purchaser, or that a reasonable investigation and inquiry would not uncover.
 But a seller has no duty to disclose facts he does not know.
 Similarly, a seller is not liable for failing to disclose what he only should have known.”
 Myre v.
 Meletio, 307 S.W.3d 839, 843-44 (Tex.
 App.—Dallas 2010, pet. denied).